 Mexico is my favourite country outside of North America.
 Possibly, one’s favourite country is the one you know the best.
-In my first year of travel in 2006/07, I drove all of the Baja and second year in 2007/08, I drove to the Yucatan and back.
+In my first year of travel in 2006/07, I drove all of the Baja and in my second year in 2007/08, I drove to the Yucatan and back.
 A few of my favourite places include.

-SIERRA de SAN FRANCISCO Baja Mexico December 1996.
-Near San Ignatio, this is a wonderful rural town in the mountains above town.
-With no arrangements, we arrived and inquired about the possibility of going down into the canyon.
+This is a wonderful rural village and canyon high in the mountains above the palm oasis town of San Ignacio.
+My girlfriend and I were on a 10-day sea kayaking trip based in Loreto.
+We heard about the wonderful cave paintings here and with no arrangements, we arrived and inquired about the possibility of going down into the canyon.
 The “head man”, a distinguished old guy, told us the prices and our responsibilities of feeding the guide.

-For a reasonable price, we left the next morning with Angel Arci and his 2 burros and 2 mules (everyone in the town has the last name Arci).
 Sierra de San Francisco is a deep canyon with 5,000-year-old cave paintings.
 Access the bottom on a steep rocky trail.
 The other three rode mules and I walked.
-As soon as we reached the bottom of the verdant canyon, there was a lovely orange orchard.
-There was flowing water, pools and nice camping spots for two nights.
-The best of the three “caves” was Pintura, a 100 m-long overhang with confluent paintings of animals and anthropomorphic figures.
+At the bottom of the verdant canyon was a lovely orange orchard, flowing water, pools and nice camping.
+Here for two nights, the canyon was a worthwhile destination in itself.

-COPPER CANYON Chihuahua Mexico.
-December 2007.
 Creel at 2300 m is the main jumping-off point for most trips into the canyon.
 Copper Canyon refers specifically to the canyon of the Rio Urique and generally to the many nearby canyons carved out of the Sierra Tarahumara by at least 20 different rivers.
-Together these canyons are four times larger than the Grand Canyon and nine of them are deeper than it is.
+Together these canyons are four times larger than the Grand Canyon and nine of them are deeper.
 The Tarahumara in town were walking through the slush in sandals.

 Leaving the cold and snow of Creel, I took the five-hour bus ride 143 km to tropical Batopilas dropping 6000’ to the bottom of the Copper Canyon.
 The ‘bus’ was a Chev Suburban with 2 bucket seats and 2 bench seats.
 Starting with a full load of 8 adults and a 10-year-old, 3 more adults and a baby were soon packed in.
 I admired the woman who sat on the plastic console for 3 1/2 hours.
 After 75 km of pavement, the road deteriorated to high-clearance dirt and made a breathtaking descent down the canyon wall.